-1. Bring 1 and 1/4 cup of water to a boil in a small sauce pan.
+1. Bring 1 cup of water to a boil in a small sauce pan.

-2. Once boiling, turn the heat to low and pour in the uncooked quinoa, an 1/8 tsp of pink himalayan salt, and 1-2 tsp ghee or coconut oil.
+2. Once boiling, turn the heat to low and pour in the uncooked quinoa, 1/4 tsp of Agni Churna, 1/8 tsp of pink Himalayan salt and 1 tsp ghee or coconut oil.

 3. Cover the pot, leaving a slight crack to avoid overflow.

-4. Cook here, on low, for 15-17 minutes or until the quinoa is at the desired softness.
+4. Cook on low, for 15-17 minutes or until the quinoa reaches the desired softness.

 5. Once the quinoa is finished, cover and set aside until remainder of the sauté is complete.

-1. Place a large sauté pan on low-medium heat and add in 1-2 tsp of ghee (or coconut oil) and the Agni Churna, black pepper, and cumin seeds.
+1. Place a large sauté pan on low-medium heat and add in 1-2 tsp of ghee (or coconut oil) and 1/4-1/2 tsp of Agni Churna, freshly ground black pepper (to taste) and 1/8 tsp of cumin seeds.
 Sauté these spices for 2-3 minutes, stirring constantly.

 2. Add in the chopped vegetables and stir.

-4. Cover the sauté pan and cook for an additional 5 minutes, or until the veggies are cooked to your preference.
-If you prefer a more steamed type of cooking, add in 1-2 Tbsp of water before covering.
+4. Cover the sauté pan and cook for an additional 3-5 minutes or until the veggies are cooked to your preference.
+If you prefer a more steamed type of cooking, add in 1-2 Tbsp of water before covering (best for Vata types!).